kszapsza/allegro-intern-recruitment/README.md

 ## Setup

+> :warning: **Important!** Before running the application, make sure you have configured `GITHUB_TOKEN` environment
+> variable (either in OS or IDE), containing GitHub authorization token (without `Bearer` prefix).
+Application will fail
+> to start with undeterminate variable!

 ### From terminal

-* Clone this repository.
+* Clone this repository (`git clone https://github.com/kszapsza/allegro-intern-recruitment.git`).
-* Ensure you have installed Java ≥11 and Gradle.
+* Make sure you have installed Java ≥11 and Gradle, and `JAVA_HOME` is set in OS env variables.
 * Open local project directory in any terminal.
 * Build the project: `./gradlew build`.
-* Make sure you have configured `GITHUB_TOKEN` environment variable, containing GitHub authorization token (without `Bearer` prefix).
-* Finally, run built project: `./gradlew run`.
+* Finally, run built project: `./gradlew bootRun`.

 ### From IntelliJ IDEA

 * Clone this repository, either manually or from IDE itself (*Get from VCS*).
 * Wait for symbols to index, then run Gradle build task.
-* Make sure you have configured `GITHUB_TOKEN` environment variable, containing GitHub authorization token (without `Bearer` prefix).
-* Run the project.
+* Run main application class entry point (`AllegroInternRecruitmentApplication.main()`).

 ## API documentation